Saturday, 31 October 2009

 See the report below: President Josiah Bartlett is coming our way shortly.
 Actor Martin Sheen is a familiar sight locally as his family hail from Borrisokane where he is to film his latest work, STELLA DAYS.

-Irish Times report HERE
+Irish Times report HERE and below:

 An Irishman's Diary